InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Introduction

 For doped CPs, optical spectroscopy provides rich information before and after doping \cite{barford2017perspective}.
 Spectral signatures reflect phenomena such as polymer aggregation (linked to carrier mobility) \cite{boufflet2015using, wang2008solvent} and charge generation \cite{cochran2014molecular}.
 Conductivity obeys $\sigma = |e| \mu n$, where $\sigma$ is electrical conductivity, $|e|$ is the elementary charge magnitude, $\mu$ the mobility, and $n$ the carrier concentration.
 Spectroscopy is fast (seconds to a minute) and non-destructive, preserving samples for further processing.
 Thus, spectral features are attractive surrogates for building quantitative structure–property relationships (QSPRs) linking structure and processing to conductivity.
 QSPRs have been applied across domains \cite{hu2010review, fayet2016use, kwon2019comprehensive, fluetsch2024adapting, tinkov2020cross, liu2020understanding, wang2023sustainable, wen2021simultaneous}.

-While raw, pointwise spectra are ideal in principle \cite{zhang2023editors}, they are often impractical in low-data regimes because they are high-dimensional.
+While raw, pointwise spectra are ideal in principle \cite{zhang2023editors}, they are often impractical in low-data regimes due to their high dimensionality.
 Spectral featurization is a viable alternative.
 For X-ray absorption near-edge spectra (XANES), prior work has used cumulative distribution function (CDF), peak-based descriptors, and wavelet transforms with dimensionality reduction (PCA, Isomap, autoencoders) \cite{timoshenko2009wavelet, munoz2003continuous, chen2024robust, manthiram2020reflection}.
 For UV–Vis, raw absorbance with PCA/PLS has been employed \cite{razavi2023ultraviolet, gariso2025comparative}.
 Latent representations via autoencoders have been explored for spectrum–structure relationships in catalysts \cite{routh2021latent}.
 Torrisi \textit{et al.} \cite{torrisi2020random} improved interpretability by transforming X-ray absorption spectra into multiscale polynomial features that capture local trends.
+Yoon \textit{et al.} \cite{yoon2024explainable} used B-splines-based descriptors to featurize the UV-vis-NIR spectra and used a coefficient shrinkage regression model, LASSO, to identify important regions of the UV-vis-NIR spectra for conductivity prediction of doped conjugated polymers.

-Each method has trade-offs: raw spectra are unwieldy at small dataset sizes; peak features can be noise-sensitive; and DR methods may lose information and typically benefit from larger datasets.
-We address these challenges with a featurization strategy based on area under the curve (AUC) combined with a genetic algorithm (GA).
+Each method has trade-offs: raw spectra are unwieldy at small dataset sizes; peak features can be sensitive to noise; and dimensionality reduction methods may lose information, typically benefiting from larger datasets.
+We address these challenges with a featurization strategy based on the area under the curve (AUC) combined with a genetic algorithm (GA).
 AUC over adaptively selected windows encodes feature magnitude and width while being more noise-robust; GA identifies informative regions for downstream modeling.

 We treat the derived features as surrogates for conductivity and build a QSPR via data-driven feature engineering, benchmarking against a baseline with expert-curated features.
 The data-driven model matches the expert-guided model, and a hybrid (data-driven + expert) model outperforms both, highlighting the value of integrating human intuition with ML.
-Our methodology is generic and can identify informative regions in optical spectra—and, more broadly, other spectral modalities (XANES, Raman, FTIR).
+Our methodology is generic and can identify informative regions in optical spectra and, more broadly, can be potentially applied to other spectral modalities (XANES, Raman, FTIR).
 These regions can then be used to predict a quantity of interest (QoI), provided the spectra are physically representative of that QoI.